-Questrade has become incredibly popular as a low-cost option for automated trading and passive investing.
+Questrade has become incredibly popular as a low-cost option for self-directed and passive investing.
 It also offers its own robo-advisor called Questwealth Portfolios.

 Justwealth is an online wealth management group that auto-manages investment portfolios.
 Though Justwealth is a Toronto-based registered portfolio manager, Canadians living in all ten provinces are eligible to invest with Justwealth.
-Though Justwealth is a robo-advisor, they specialize in providing financial advice and portfolio management.
+Justwealth is a robo-advisor and specializes in providing financial advice and portfolio management.